Buildings

 The all-electric SHCC is a two-story, approximately 39,450-square-foot building that houses Student Health Services, The Well, and Counseling and Psychological Services, bringing together medical, mental health, and well-being services into one convenient location and in a modern facility.

 The SHCC building features natural light and creates a collaborative space for different areas of wellness to work together.
-The building was designed and constructed to comply with sustainability standards and best practices which included installing the components required for future electric vehicle charging stations, future solar panels, water-efficient landscaping, energy efficient light source such as natural lighting, LED lighting, and daylight harvesting.
-The SHCC building received LEED Silver certification in 2025.
+The building was designed and constructed to comply with sustainability standards and best practices which included installing the components required for future electric vehicle charging stations, future solar panels, water-efficient landscaping, and energy-efficient light sources such as natural lighting, LED lighting, and daylight harvesting.
+The SHCC building received LEED Silver certification in 2025 .

 School of Medicine Education Building 2 (SOM Ed2)